Beijing Subway: Commercial facilities

 In the 1990s a number of fast food and convenience stores operated in the Beijing Subway.
 In 2002, fourteen Wumart convenience stores opened in various Line 2 stations.

 After witnessing the Daegu subway fire in February 2003, the Beijing Subway gradually removed the 80 newsstands and fast food restaurants across 39 stations in Line 1 and Line 2.
 The popular underground mall at Xidan station was closed.
-This is in contrast other systems in China which added more station commerce as they started to rapidly expand their networks.
-Since the implementation of this policy new lines did not have any station commerce upon opening.
+This was in contrast to other systems in China which added more commercial outlets in stations as they started to rapidly expand their networks.
+Since the implementation of this policy new lines did not have any outlets upon opening.

-Passengers consistently complained that the lack of station commerce in the Beijing Subway is inconvenient.
+Passengers consistently complained that the lack of commercial outlets in the Beijing Subway was inconvenient.
 In the early 2010s, Beijing Subway started reversing some of these policies.
-Vending machines selling drinks and snacks has gradually introduced inside stations since 2013.
-Later machines with of common items such as flowers, earphones, masks, etc. were also introduced.
+Vending machines selling drinks and snacks have been gradually introduced inside stations since 2013.
+Later machines with other common items such as flowers, earphones, masks, etc. were also introduced.
 In 2013, China Resources Vanguard and FamilyMart expressed interest in opening convenience stores in the Beijing Subway but this never materialized.

 On July 25, 2021, Lawson opened a store in the paid area of Hepingli Beijie Station.

 The survey report on passenger satisfaction in subway services since 2018 shows that more than 70% of passengers want convenience stores in subway stations, especially for various hot and cold drinks, ready-to-eat food, and bento meals.
 In December 2020, "the deployment of 130 convenient service facilities at subway stations" was listed as a key project for the Beijing municipal government.
 On July 25, 2021, Beijing Subway selected three stations, Hepingli Beijie station of Line 5, Qingnian Lu station of Line 6, and Caishikou station of Line 7, to carry out a pilot program of opening convenience stores.
 Since December 2021, a rapid rollout of station commerce began on a large scale across the network with a variety of commercial establishments such as bookstores, pharmacies, flower shops and specialty vendors being constructed inside stations.